Mangosata/Group_D_Gomoku/README.md

 2.Man-machine battle: The purpose of this mode's implementation is to have the player play with trained agent by implementing the reinforcement learning

-## Requirements
+## Description

+1. The console version will
-1. Implement the basic logic of Gomoku and finish man-man game mode in the console:
+2. Implement the basic logic of Gomoku and finish man-man game mode in the console:
    - A two-dimension array with 19 rows and 19 columns representing the 19*19 board with the default value of 0.
    - Update any array element by inputting the value (E.g. 1 for black and 0 for white).
    - Once the array element is updated, restrict the array element to change for the whole game.